Lindt Chocolate Museum Zürich, Switzerland: What You Can Expect on Your Visit

 The museum website strongly advises booking your slot in advance, especially during peak tourist seasons and around the festive season.

-However, based on our experience, it was not hectic for us to buy a ticket—perhaps visiting when the COVID-19-19 pandemic restrictions were just scraped during the winter months helped.
+However, based on our experience, it was not hectic for us to buy a ticket—perhaps visiting in February, winter months, helped.

 What to Expect at the Lindt Chocolate Museum